No one means to be disorganized. No one wakes up and says to themselves, “You know what? I feel like missing some deadlines today.”

 The Eisenhower Matrix (also known as the prioritization matrix), designed by Dwight D. Eisenhower, balances urgency and importance to rank tasks and clear busy calendars.

-Urgency refers to how soon a task needs to be completed before you miss a deadline or run into trouble.
+Urgency refers to how soon a task needs to be completed before you miss an imminent deadline or run into trouble.
 Importance refers to how valuable a task is for you, your team, or the company at large.

 Comparing these two factors creates four categories for organizing your tasks.
 It then gives general instructions for how to handle the tasks in each category.